zub165/Hospitalfinder/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- TomTom for their Maps API
+- Emergency response guidelines from medical professionals
+- Open source community for various tools and libraries used in this project